kangk1204/Octopus-toolkit2/doc/installation.rst

     sudo yum install java-1.8.0-openjdk

 Octopus-toolkit utilizes several libraries for analysis.
-Each operating system such as ubuntu, mint and fedora have different ways to install the applications.
+Each operating system such as ubuntu, mint and fedora differ in ways to install the applications.
 Please follow the installation guide below.

 1-3.Ubuntu, Mint